-Within our vertically-integrated business model, our teams work cohesively to increase efficiency and drive growth throughout the project lifecycle.
+Within our vertically-integrated business model, our teams work cohesively to deliver projects with differentiated returns.
 We are fully staffed to organically identify and develop new projects, steer them through various stages of development and construction and manage and optimize them during operations.
-We leverage our in-house greenfield development team to source projects in our largest markets and local development partners to source new projects in our smaller markets, projects that we believe many of our competitors (both strategic and financial investors) either could not access or could not access at an attractive cost.
-Additionally, we believe that our business development team that identifies early-stage projects for potential acquisition and sources select M&A opportunities, possesses a unique ability to evaluate such opportunities due to our greenfield development experience and global capabilities.
-Once a project reaches commercial operation, our asset management group provides continuous project optimization through real-time performance monitoring and ongoing O&M enhancement.
+We leverage our in-house greenfield development teams to source projects in our largest markets and partner with local developers to source projects in our smaller markets, projects that we believe many of our competitors (both strategic and financial investors) either could not access or could not access at an attractive cost.
+Additionally, we believe that our business development team that identifies early-stage projects for potential acquisition and sources select M&A opportunities, possesses a unique ability to evaluate such opportunities due to our experience working across the entire project life cycle.
+Once a project reaches commercial operation, our asset management group provides continuous project optimization through realtime performance monitoring and ongoing O&M enhancement.
 Our end-to-end control of the project life cycle focuses our attention on developing projects with our long-term interests in mind and provides a consistent feedback channel that improves our future developments.
 Ultimately, the strong and proven capabilities of our integrated teams enables us to generate differentiated project returns while continuously growing our portfolio.